henderjon/firehoser/README.md

 ### You're HTTP errors are kinda cryptic.

 Yeah, I'm lazy.
-Instead of making super way-awesome error messages, I'm depending on the default text related to a given [HTTP status code](https://golang.org/pkg/net/http/#pkg-constants).
+Instead of making super cool error messages, I'm depending on the default text related to a given [HTTP status code](https://golang.org/pkg/net/http/#pkg-constants).

   - 200 (Ok) means that everything should have worked just fine.
 If not, report an issue.